AriFordsham/GHCWiki/implementing-trees-that-grow.md

 (I expect to fill in and update the details, as we go.)
 It is done in four steps.

+#### Step 0

+We replace the current `HsSyn` with one using a type parameter that can enable the growable base AST, as proposed in [ https://phabricator.haskell.org/D3609](https://phabricator.haskell.org/D3609)

 #### Step 1